anikan314/anikan314.github.io/miscellaneous:/mdp-admissions.md

 permalink: /miscellaneous/mdp-admissions/
 author_profile: true
 ---
+This is a compilation of resources and reflections on applying MD/PhD in the social sciences.
+I dedicate this to my family, friends, mentors, and peers who supported me on this journey.
+I am incredibly grateful to have you all in my life.

 ### Why health economics?

 I love economics, research, and clinical practice---enough as to not want to sacrifice any of the three for the others.
 I wrote the following as part of an application essay and feel that it best represents my interest in pursuing a degree in health economics alongside medical training.